ELZOZ584/ELZOZ584/README.md

-- 👋 Hi, I’m @ELZOZ584
+- 👋 Hi, I’m Zeyad Ali
-- 👀 I’m interested in frontend devloper
+- 👀 I’m interested in Data Analysis and programming
-- 🌱 I’m currently learning NEXT.js
+- 🌱 I’m currently learning power BI
 - 💞️ I’m looking to collaborate on the world
-- 📫 How to reach me with email
+- 📫 How to reach me with email : ziadelkhodary9@gmail.com
 - ⚡ Fun fact: l love hard work

 <!---